Seafood-Globalization-Lab/artis-manual/README.md

-# Manual for Aquatic Resource Trade in Species (ARTIS) Model
+# Manual for the Aquatic Resource Trade in Species (ARTIS) Model